 Columns and Fields will automatically match if they are exactly the same

 In our Data Formatting articles (Contacts, Donations, Revenue and Volunteer articles), we spent some time discussing the Accepted Fields that data can be imported into in Keela.
 Each column in your data spreadsheet should now match up exactly to a field in Keela!
-If the Column Headers in your spreadsheet match these fields exactly (ie. The same speling and punctuation) Keela will do this matching process for you!
+If the Column Headers in your spreadsheet match these fields exactly (ie. the same spelling and punctuation), Keela will do this matching process for you!

 Note: This even includes Custom Field columns.
-Just be sure to add them to your Keela accept before importing so that Keela knows what to look for when matching up columns.
+Just be sure to set these up in your Keela account before importing so that Keela knows what to look for when matching up columns.

 If a Column Header doesn't match an existing field in Keela, you can match them manually

 If your column headers do not match Keela's Accepted fields exactly, you'll need to match these manually.

 Match the headers from your excel sheet to the correct field in Keela by clicking Select Field above each column in your spreadsheet.

 Once you're satisfied with the field matching and duplicates management, click the Start button to begin the import into Keela!

 Import Validation will help keep your data clean and reduce the quantity of erroneous data being uploaded into Keela.
 When importing a CSV to Keela, the system will automatically check the first 10,000 lines of the imported CSV to ensure that the requisite data is following Keela’s formatting guidelines.
 If any errors are found, Keela will provide a description of the error(s) and the row(s) that were affected.
 Keela will display up to 20 individual errors per error code and identify which rows contain this erroneous data.
 Once this data has been corrected, you can proceed by re-uploading the CSV file.